michaelnisi/troubled/data/about.md

 > Five lines where three are enough is always stupidity.
 Nine pounds where three are sufficient is obesity… To know what to leave out and what to put in, just where and just how, ah, that is to have been educated in knowledge of simplicity—toward ultimate freedom of expression.—_Frank Lloyd Wright_

 I like building things with [Swift](https://github.com/michaelnisi/fileproxy) and [Node.js](https://github.com/michaelnisi/manger), sometimes [Erlang/OTP](https://github.com/michaelnisi/feeder).
 I’m the author of [Podest](https://itunes.apple.com/us/app/podest/id794983364), a podcast app for iOS.
+As senior software engineer at [apploft](https://www.apploft.de), I help building and maintaining apps for diversified clients.

 If you have any questions, reach me by email at <michael.nisi@gmail.com>.